 For comprehensive information about Medicaid and the application process, download our free guide.

 Information Not Required on Illinois Medicaid Applications

 The Medicaid application requires a lot of personal information, but some factors you do not have to include.
 For instance, you will not have to put your parents’ information on the Medicaid application form if you are older than 21 years of age and not filing taxes with them.
 You also do not have to mention any other adult family member, including if you have a partner you are not married to who is not seeking benefits.
 Also, children of that partner do not need to be listed on the application.
 However, the application for Medicaid does require that you give information on all family members who file their taxes with you, such as your dependents.
 It is valuable to know who is considered a member of the applying household, as the number influences the income limits for Medicaid eligibility..

 Learn the Steps to Take After a Medicaid Application Denial in Illinois

 Not all applicants who apply for Medicaid online or by other means will be enrolled in the program.
 Some petitioners who submit a Medicaid application in Illinois will be denied coverage due to eligibility issues or clerical errors.
 If you were denied Illinois Medicaid, you are allowed to file an appeal.
 Your information will be viewed once again by the Medicaid program.
 An appeal will not automatically enroll you in the program but it will give you another chance to be accepted.
 Check the letter of denial you received in the mail for instructions on filing an appeal.

-Avoid being denied Medicaid coverage by reviewing the eligibility requirements in our comprehensive guide..
+Learn how to potentially avoid being denied Medicaid coverage by reviewing the requirements in our comprehensive guide..